mholling/nswtopo/README.markdown

 (N.B.
 If a photoshop (psd) file is being produced, do not use pure greyscale colours, as an ImageMagick bug will produce will produce a faulty layer in this case.
 Instead substitute a slight colour hue, e.g. #000001 instead of black, #808081 instead of middle-grey.)

 Specify layer opacities for any layers you wish to be semi-transparent.
-Layers default to opacity of 1.0 (fully opaque); a different value between 0.0 and 1.0 can be specified for any layer you choose:
+Layers default to an opacity of 1.0 (fully opaque); a value between 0.0 and 1.0 can be specified for any layer you choose:

     opacity:
       restricted-areas: 0.5   # 50% opacity for restricted-area boundaries